 Why we need termites

 Termites live to chow down on wood, or rather cellulose, the main constituent of plants.
 Some prefer the cellulose in trees (the reason wood structures are appealing), while others like grasses or other plants.
 Termites have the ability to break down cellulose and that’s one of the reasons they’re beneficial.
-This has to do with a process called nitrogen fixation.
+It has to do with a process called nitrogen fixation.

 Termites are beneficial in other ways, too.
 They’re prey for wildlife and, in some countries, humans eat them, too.
 Also, the bodies of termites that die by other means provide nutrients to scavengers and to the soil for plant growth.

 Termites range in size from 0.16 to 0.59 inch (4 to 15 mm), depending on the species.
-They have three main body parts: head, thorax and abdomen.
-Their head has two short threadlike or beadlike antennae and strong, chewing mouthparts for biting seeds, wood and leaves.
+They have three main body parts: head, thorax, and abdomen.
+Their head has two short threadlike or beadlike antennae and strong, chewing mouthparts for biting seeds, wood, and leaves.